-Miller Insurance Holdings Limited ('company') is a holding company and was, before 1 May 2015, the corporate partner in Miller Insurance Services LLP and entitled to a share of the partnership profits.
+Miller Insurance Holdings Limited ('company') is a holding company.
 The company did not undertake any trade during the current or comparative year.

-The company is a private company and is incorporated and domiciled in England and Wales.
+The company is a private company, limited by shares and is incorporated and domiciled in England and Wales.
 The address of its registered office is 70 Mark Lane, London EC3R 7NQ.

 These financial statements are separate financial statements.
-The company has taken advantage of Section 401 of the Companies Act 2016 in not preparing consolidated financial statements on the basis that it is included in the group accounts of Willis Towers Watson PLC are available as set out in note 17.
+The company has taken advantage of Section 401 of the Companies Act 2016 in not preparing consolidated financial statements on the basis that it is included in the group accounts of Willis Towers Watson PLC (WTW) - the group accounts of Willis Towers Watson PLC are available as set out in note 17.
 The registered office address of the ultimate parent company preparing consolidated accounts is Willis Towers Watson House, Elm Park, Merrion Road, Dublin 4, Ireland.
 The company has applied Financial Reporting Standard 101 'Reduced Disclosure Framework' (FRS 101) issued by the Financial Reporting Council (FRC) incorporating the Amendments to FRS 101 issued by the FRC in July 2015 other than those relating to legal changes and has made the amendments to Company Law made by The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015 that are effective for accounting periods beginning on or after 1 January 2016.